Madison, WI Real Estate

 Median Sale Price

-The median sale price for homes in March was $402,500.
-The median sales price for homes in March fell by ($36,800) compared to last month.
-This represents a 8.37% decrease from February.
-Compared to the same month last year, the median price of homes rose by $24,263 representing a 6.41% year-over-year change.
+The median sale price for homes in January was $399,900.
+The median sales price for homes in January rose by $10,900 compared to last month.
+This represents a 2.8% increase from December.
+Compared to the same month last year, the median price of homes rose by $6,775 representing a 1.72% year-over-year change.

 The median sales price is the middle value of all sales occurring in the market during the past thirty days when you arrange these sales prices from lowest to highest.
 This is a better indicator than the average as the median does not change as much as a result of a few unusually low or high sales prices.